microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 Changesets themselves don't carry the repair data that is consumed, they just describe a change
-(such as the undo of a subtree deletion) and it is the `StygianForest` that interprets the change as prompting the consumption of the relevant repair data stored in the forest.
+(such as the undo of a subtree deletion) and it is the `SharedTreeView` that interprets the change as prompting the consumption of the relevant repair data stored in the forest.

 There are three cases that can lead the consumption of repair data: